Spectral analysis of high-dimensional spot volatility matrix with applications: Asymptotic results

 Let $M$ be a $p\times p$ random, symmetric and nonnegative definite matrix, whose eigenvalues are real and denoted as $\{\lambda_i^{M}: i=1,..., p\}$.
 Then, the empirical spectral distribution (ESD) of $M$ is defined as

 where $\mathbf{I}_{\{\cdot\}}$ is the indicator function.
-In large dimensional random matrix theory, the relationship between the limiting spectral distribution of the population covariance matrix and the ESD of the sample covariance matrix is given by the Mar$\check{\text{c}}$enko–Pastur equation through Stieltjes transforms.
-As detailed in the following proposition:
+In large dimensional random matrix theory, the relationship between the limiting spectral distribution of the population covariance matrix and the ESD of the sample covariance matrix is given by the Mar$\check{\text{c}}$enko–Pastur equation through the Stieltjes transform.